baello2020/Eat-Da-Burger/README.md

 ## Installations

-* nmp init -y
+* npm init -y
-* nmp i inquirer
+* npm i inquirer
 * npm i mysql
-* nmp i express
+* npm i express
-* nmp i express-handlebars
+* npm i express-handlebars
-* nmp i require-stack
+* npm i require-stack

 ## Contributing
 A work in progress.
 And the possibilities are endless. <br> Please feel free to submit any code updates for review and acceptance.